 Hush+ Dotti Organic Gel EyelIner $26

 This water-resistant gel eyeliner has become a fan-favorite for its ability to last the day.
 The non-toxic formula works well for those with sensitive eyes and blends nourishing ingredients like grape seed and coconut oils.
 Eyes are left defined with a natural look that can be built upon for more intensity.
-Extra points for the container being made from recycled plastic.
+Extra points for the container being made from recycled glass (with a plastic cover).

 Curious about learning more?
 Explore our in-depth guide to all things organic eye makeup including eye-shadow, mascara and more.